 THE ROLE OF COMPARABLE SALES

 Comparative sales provide a baseline for appraisers when establishing a property’s value.
-It removes subjectivity from an appraisal, providing an appraiser with concrete information they can use as part of the evaluation.
+It removes subjectivity from an appraisal and provides the appraiser with concrete information they can use as part of the evaluation.
 Be mindful that appraisers don’t use homes that are on the market.
 Sellers can charge whatever price they choose for a property, but it won’t necessarily be reflective of its true value.

 An appraiser’s job is to find certain comparable sales – ones that are best suited for a subject property.
-You can also tell the appraiser a selling price of a subject home if you know it.
-A majority of appraisers focus on properties they believe are best suited to sell for fair market value and contrasted to the potential selling price of your home.
-The price needs to be fair for both the lender and you.
-Appraisers work for lenders, and both will make sure that you don’t overpay for your property.
+You can also tell the appraiser theselling price of a subject home if you know it.
+A majority of appraisers focus on properties they believe are best suited to sell for fair market value and comparedto the potential selling price of your home.
+The price needs to be fair for both the lender and buyer(s).
+Appraisers work for lenders, and both will work to make sure that you don’t overpay for your property.